A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Background and derivation of -and- inversion

 Noting that the velocity transporting the $PV$ may be reconstructed from the $PV$ itself via $u = \nabla_h^\perp \Delta^{-1} PV,$ one can see that the QG system is a nonlinear and nonlocal transport equation for the potential vorticity.
 This is similar to how the vorticity form of the incompressible Euler equations is a nonlinear and nonlocal transport equation for the vorticity.

 \textbf{The moist case.} The question is now: ``What happens when moisture is incorporated into the model?''
-In order to answer that question, we first recall that the moisture is modeled via a single scalar unknown $q$ which describes the total water mixing ratio, and that for simplicity the saturation is taken to occur at $q=0$.
+In order to answer that question, we first recall that the moisture is modeled via a single scalar unknown $q$ which describes the total water mixing ratio.
 To be precise: $q$ is the mixing ratio measured as kilograms of total water per kilogram of dry air \cite{klein_majda_06, hernandez_duenas}.
+For simplicity the saturation is taken to occur at $q=0$.
+This may be achieved without loss of generality by subtracting the mixing ratio at saturation, assumed here to be constant, from $q$.
 We then introduced $H_u = \mathds{1} (q<0)$ and $H_s = 1-H_u = \mathds{1}(q\geqslant 0)$ to make it easier to see how physical relationships vary depending on whether they occur in the unsaturated phase $ \left\{ q < 0 \right\}$ or in the saturated phase $ \left\{ q > 0 \right\}$.

 While geostrophic balance remains the same once moisture is considered, hydrostatic balance only {\em appears} unaffected at first glance.
 Indeed, it is still true that $\partial_3 p = \theta$, but it is now essential to split the potential temperature $\theta$ into two pieces, writing $\theta = \theta_e - q H_u$.
 Here $\theta_e$ denotes the \emph{equivalent} potential temperature, and corresponds to the potential temperature that a parcel of air would have if it were heated by converting its water vapour content into condensed water, and $qH_u$ accounts for the latent heat stored in water vapour.
 Once moisture is incorporated into the model, $\theta$ is no longer purely advected as was the case for dry dynamics, since source terms arise due to condensation and evaporation.
-It is therefore $\theta_e$ which is purely advected, and thus the variable used to define moist potential vorticity $PV_e$.
-Finally, the moist potential vorticity is defined as $PV_e = {(\nabla\times u)}_3 + \partial_3 \theta_e$ (using $\theta_e$ and not $\theta$ as was done in the dry case).
+It is therefore $\theta_e$ which is purely advected, and is thus the variable used to define the moist potential vorticity $PV_e$.
+More precisely, the moist potential vorticity is defined as $PV_e = {(\nabla\times u)}_3 + \partial_3 \theta_e$ (using $\theta_e$ and not $\theta$ as was done in the dry case).